hazelcast/hazelcast-platform-training/Lab1.md

 OK
 ```

+9. Verify that the job has been suspended by looking at the output in the IDE `Run` window.
+Use the CLC to resume the job.

 > Note: When you suspend, then resume your job, the integer value will reset to 1, effectively restarting the job.
 This is because this source and sink do not support snapshots, which are required for jobs to be resumable from the suspend point.

-9. In your browser, go to [Installing Management Center](https://docs.hazelcast.com/management-center/5.3/getting-started/install) and follow the instructions for your operating system.
+10. In your browser, go to [Installing Management Center](https://docs.hazelcast.com/management-center/5.3/getting-started/install) and follow the instructions for your operating system.
 (Do not use Docker for this lab.)

-10. In your browser, open [localhost:8080](http://localhost:8080).
+11. In your browser, open [localhost:8080](http://localhost:8080).
 Select Dev as the authentication method.

-11. Add a cluster using the following parameters:
+12. Add a cluster using the following parameters:
 * Cluster name: dev
 * Address: localhost

 ![MC Cluster Setup](images/MC_clusterconfig.png)

-12. Click on `View Cluster`.
+13. Click on `View Cluster`.

 ![Open cluster view](images/mc_viewcluster.png)

 ![Management Center Dashboard](images/mchome.png)

-5. Go to `Stream Processing > Jobs`.
+14. Go to `Stream Processing > Jobs`.
 Click on the running job.

 ![Management Center Dashboard](images/mchome.png)